knowledgecode/date-and-time/PLUGINS.md

 # Plugins

-As this library is oriented towards minimalism, it might be lacking in functionality for some people.
+As this library is oriented towards minimalism, it might be lacking in functionality for some developers.
 Plugin is the most realistic solution for solving such dissatisfaction.

 ## Usage

 In this section it describes how to use official plugins.

 - Node.js:

 ```javascript
 const date = require('date-and-time');
 require('date-and-time/plugin/foobar');